rsdoiel/antenna/science_and_technology.md

 date: 2025-01-08, updated: 2025-01-08, from: The Register (UK I.T.
 News)

-<h4>HashiCorp co-founder&#39;s side project reaches 1.0 – er, 1.0.1</h4> <p>Ghostty is more interesting than it sounds, for several reasons: who wrote it, what it does, and the language it was written in are all more unusual than the ostensibly simple task it performs.…</p>
+<h4>HashiCorp co-founder&#39;s side project reaches 1.0 – er, 1.0.1</h4> <p>Ghostty is more interesting than it sounds, for several reasons: Who wrote it, what it does, and the language it was written in are all more unusual than the ostensibly simple task it performs.…</p>

 <br>